weechat/scripts/README.md

 ## Contributing

-To add/update a script or report an issue, see the file [Contributing.md](Contributing.md).
+To add/update a script or report an issue, see the [Contributing guide](Contributing.md).